Use of certificates with Entuity

 - Verify that certtool has added the cert to both keystores.

-- In the LDAP section, add a new LDAP server.
-You will need to map at least one LDAP user (or group) to be in the Administrators' group.
-Once you have specified the parameters, click Apply LDAP Settings.
+You will need to map at least one LDAP user (or group) to be in the Administrators' group. - Once you have specified the parameters, click Apply LDAP Settings.

-- The system will run a test connection to the LDAP server, and, if successful, restart the Entuity server.
+The system will run a test connection to the LDAP server, and, if successful, will restart the Entuity server. - Refresh the page.

 - Log in using a valid LDAP username/password.

-Note: when configured for external authentication via LDAPs, ENA v18.0 upwards enforces hostname verification between certificates and the LDAP server.
+Note: when configured for external authentication with LDAPs, ENA v18.0 upwards enforces hostname verification between certificates and the LDAP server.
 If your LDAP TLS certificates are non-compliant with hostname verification, then the LDAPs integrations will stop working after installing ENA v18.0.

 When patching and upgrading: